albertllousas/mars-rover-kotlin/README.md

 Usually I keep and eye in the big picture, but in this kata I have been following YAGNI principle, so in theory the code shouldn't be over-engineered.

-If you check the commit log you will also see that I have been jumping from outside-in to inside-out TDD approaches during the exercise.

 ## Tech stack